MooersLab/pymolsnips/README.md

 <p align="center"><img src="https://github.com/MooersLab/pymolsnips/blob/master/gifs/atomPyLanguageInstall.gif"></p>

 The snippets for all programming languages are stored in a single file that is called <em>snippets.cson</em>.
-The snippets for different lanaguages are separated by the first line of a snippet library for a specific language.
+The snippets for different languages are separated by the first line of a snippet library for a specific language.
-This line contains a spefication of the scope.
+This line contains a specification of the scope.
-That is, the kinds of script files to which a set of snippets applies.
+That is the kinds of script files to which a set of snippets applies.
 The <em>snippets.cson</em> file is stored in a hidden folder on your home directory called <em>~.atom/snippets.cson</em>.

-You can concatenate [this](https://github.com/MooersLab/pymolsnips/tree/master/atompymolsnips) file of PyMOL snippets for *Atom* to your existing `snippets.cson` file.
+You can concatenate [this](https://github.com/MooersLab/pymolsnips/tree/master/atompymolsnips) file of PyMOL snippets for <em>Atom</em> to your existing <em>snippets.cson/em> file.

 To do this, Mac users enter: